Manage High Blood Pressure with Simple Yoga Asanas

 • Maintain the pose for 2 minutes.

-• Extend the time gradually as you practise the pose.
+• Extend the time gradually as you practice the pose.

 Bhujangasan (Cobra Pose)